Umuzi-org/ACN-syllabus/content/topics/clean-code/python/_index.md

 ## Cheat codes

-If you are running VSCode then you can set it up to autoformat your code whenever you hit save.
+If you are running VSCode, then you can set it up to autoformat your code whenever you hit save.
 You'll be asked what formatter to use.
 We recommend using [Black](https://github.com/psf/black).
 Once you go black you never go back.

 ## Naming Conventions